devals94/spark-proof-of-concept/README.md

 # Spark-Core with Scala:
 It is shown on IPL Dataset.

-Objective in Spark-Core with Scala is to determine:
+Objective in Spark-Core with Scala is:

 1. To determine total number of matches played in every season.
 2. To determine number of matches played in a particular stadium.